The Best State Parks Near Orlando

 North Peninsula State Park

 North Peninsula State Park is another park about 1 hour away from Orlando.
 This is the best state park near Orlando to visit if you want to swim in the Atlantic Ocean.
-A day on the beach may be precisely what your family needs during your vacation in Florida.

-Hontoon Island State park
+Hontoon Island State Park

 A quick 50-minute drive will get you closer to Hontoon Island from Orlando.
-However, you must take a ferry, or private boat, to this state park.
+However, you must take a ferry or private boat to this state park.

 Photo is property of Hontoon Island State Park/Florida State Parks.